wp-plugins/memphis-documents-library/readme.txt

 = 1.0 =
 * Initial Release of Memphis Documents Library
 == Feature Request ==
+* *New* - Get thumbails of the documents as the featured image for the post.
 * *New* - Give other user types the ability to upload files.
 * *New* - Shortcode to add a download link to a post or page.
 * *New* - Search shows only files that the specific user role has access too.